-located within office complex in a small new specifically for the shelter.
+CAMUJER is located within the municipal office complex of Sensuntepeque in a small new facility, built specifically for the shelter.
 It is a totally enclosed space accessed through the municipal offices.
 It has one bedroom, a room that serves as a listening space, a bathroom and a laundry area.

 The former playroom, kitchen and dining room are located in another building in the same complex.
-In order to access them, women must leave the shelter and cross the open spaces in front of the municipal office and the office that used to house the playroom, exposing the residents to a degree of risk
+In order to access them, women must leave the shelter and cross the open spaces in front of the municipal office and the office that used to house the playroom, exposing the residents to a degree of risk.